Hurricane Ian strikes Cuba, Florida braces for winds, floods

-HAVANA (AP) — Hurricane Ian tore into western Cuba as a major hurricane Tuesday and left 1 million people without electricity, then churned on a collision course with Florida over warm Gulf waters expected to strengthen it into a catastrophic Category 4 storm.
+HAVANA (AP) — Hurricane Ian tore into western Cuba as a major hurricane Tuesday and left 1 million people without electricity, then churned on a collision course with Florida over warm Gulf waters amid expectations it would strengthen into a catastrophic Category 4 storm.

-Ian made landfall in Cuba’s Pinar del Rio province, where officials set up 55 shelters, evacuated 50,000 people, rushed in emergency personnel and took steps to protect crops in the nation's main tobacco-growing region.
-The U.S. National Hurricane Center said Cuba suffered “significant wind and storm surge impacts” when the hurricane struck with sustained top winds of 125 mph (205 kmh).
+Ian made landfall in Cuba’s Pinar del Rio province, where officials set up 55 shelters, evacuated 50,000 people, and took steps to protect crops in the nation's main tobacco-growing region.
+The U.S. National Hurricane Center said Cuba suffered “significant wind and storm surge impacts” when the hurricane struck with top sustained winds of 125 mph (205 kmh).

-Ian was expected to get even stronger over the warm Gulf of Mexico, reaching top winds of 130 mph (209 kph) as it approaches the southwest coast of Florida, where 2.5 million people were ordered to evacuate.
+Ian was expected to get even stronger over the warm Gulf of Mexico, reaching top winds of 130 mph (209 kph) approaching the southwest coast of Florida, where 2.5 million people were ordered to evacuate.

-Tropical storm-force winds were expected across the southern peninsula late Tuesday, reaching hurricane-force Wednesday — when the hurricane's eye was predicted to make landfall.
-With tropical storm-force winds extending 115 miles (185 kilometers) from Ian’s center, damage was expected across a wide area of Florida.
+Tropical storm-force winds were expected across the southern peninsula late Tuesday, reaching hurricane-force Wednesday — when the eye was predicted to make landfall.
+With tropical storm-force winds extending 140 miles (225 kilometers) from Ian’s center, damage was expected across a wide area of Florida.

 It was not yet clear precisely where Ian would crash ashore.
 Its exact track could determine how severe the storm surge is for Tampa Bay, said University of Miami hurricane researcher Brian McNoldy.
 Landfall south of the bay could make the impact “much less bad,” McNoldy said.

-Gil Gonzalez boarded his windows with plywood Tuesday and had sandbags ready to protect his Tampa home.
-He and his wife had stocked up on bottled water and packed flashlights, battery packs for their cellphones and a camp stove with a large propane burner as they prepared to evacuate.
+Gil Gonzalez boarded up his windows Tuesday and had sandbags ready to protect his Tampa home.
+He and his wife had stocked up on bottled water and packed flashlights, battery packs for their cellphones and a camp stove before evacuating.

-“All the prized possessions, we’ve put them upstairs in a friend’s house and nearby, and we’ve got the car loaded,” Gonzalez said.
-He added: “I think we’re ready.”

 “It is a big storm, it is going to kick up a lot of water as it comes in," DeSantis told a news conference in Sarasota, a coastal city of 57,000 that could be hit.
 "And you’re going to end up with really significant storm surge and you’re going to end up with really significant flood events.
 And this is the kind of storm surge that is life threatening.”

+“This thing’s the real deal,” DeSantis said.
+“It is a major, major storm.”

+DeSantis said nearly 100 shelters had been opened by Tuesday afternoon, with more expected.
+He said most buildings in Florida are strong enough to withstand wind, but the 2.5 million people who have been told to evacuate face the greatest danger from flooding.

 Hundreds of residents were being evacuated from several nursing homes in the Tampa area, where hospitals were also moving some patients.
 Airports in Tampa, St. Petersburg and Key West closed.
-Busch Gardens in Tampa closed at least through Tuesday, while Disney World in Orlando closed four hotels.
+Busch Gardens in Tampa closed ahead of the storm, while several Orlando-area theme parks, including Disney World and Sea World, planned to close Wednesday and Thursday.

 NASA rolled its moon rocket from the launch pad to its Kennedy Space Center hangar, adding weeks of delay to the test flight.

 Ian's forward movement was expected to slow over the Gulf, enabling the hurricane to grow wider and stronger.
-The hurricane warning covers roughly 180 miles (290 kilometers) of Florida's west coast.
+The hurricane warning expanded Tuesday to cover roughly 220 miles (350 kilometers) of Florida's west coast.
 The area includes Fort Myers as well as Tampa and St. Petersburg, which could get their first direct hit by a major hurricane since 1921.

-Forecasters said the surge of ocean water could reach 10 feet (3 meters) if it peaks at high tide.
-Rainfall near the area of landfall could top 16 inches (41 centimeters).
+Forecasters said the storm surge could reach 12 feet (3.6 meters) if it peaks at high tide.
+Rainfall near the area of landfall could top 18 inches (46 centimeters).

 “It’s a monster and then there’s the confusion of the path,” said Renee Correa, who headed inland to Orlando from the Tampa area with her daughter and Chihuahua.
 “Tampa has been lucky for 100 years, but it’s a little scary now.”

 Kelly Johnson was preparing to hunker down at her home two blocks from the beach in Dunedin, west of Tampa.
-She said she would escape to the second floor if sea water surges inland, and had a generator ready in case she loses power.
+She said she would escape to the second floor if sea water surges inland, and had a generator if power goes out.

 “I’m a Floridian, and we know how to deal with hurricanes,” Johnson said.
 “This is part of living in paradise — knowing that once in a while these storms come at you.”